wp-plugins/genesis-featured-image/readme.txt

 == Screenshots ==
-1. Screenshot of a page using the Genesis Featured Image
+1. **Settings Page** - Screenshot of a page using the Genesis Featured Image
-2. Screenshot of the plugin settings page Genesis -> Featured Image
+2. **Genesis Featured Image in Action** - Screenshot of the plugin settings page Genesis -> Featured Image

 == Changelog ==

+= 1.0.1 - 1 Jun 2015
+* Minor tweaks to readme file

-= 1.0.0 =
+= 1.0.0 - 1 Jun 2015 =
 * Initial release